 Greenland.
 Propeller harpoon for narwhal hunting.

-Yes, a completely mind-blowing anatomy and biology course in the middle of the village.
-Here, the animal is revered for what it brings to the whole community.
+Yes, a completely mind-boggling anatomy and biology course in the middle of the village.
+Here, animals are revered for what they bring to the whole community.
 It is respected, killed and eaten to the last morsel.
 This communal hunting is necessary and shared by all.
 It's a relationship with the animal that I didn't know.

 The isolation of this village means very few resources.
-The last supply ship to pass through Kullorsuaq and refill the store is scheduled for early November, the next one for July, 7 months later.
+The last supply ship to pass through Kullorsuaq and replenish the shop's reserves is scheduled for early November, the next one for July, 7 months later.
 In the meantime, the bad weather, the polar night and the ice will completely isolate the village and its inhabitants from the rest of the world.
 Without the use of local resources, it is impossible to provide food for its 400 inhabitants.
-And jobs at the school, bank or store - the only businesses in the village - will not ensure economic survival for everyone.
-Fishing and professional hunting, remunerated by the sale of meat and skins, are the only source of income for many of the inhabitants.
+And it's not the jobs at the school, bank or shop - the only businesses in the village - that will ensure economic survival for everyone.
+Fishing and professional hunting, paid for by the sale of meat and skins, are the only source of income for many of the inhabitants.

 Greenland.
 Meeting a polar bear or Nanuq in Inuit